NxPKG/khulnasoft-docs/content/dns/dnssec/troubleshooting.md

 ## Next steps

 If a problem is discovered with DNSSEC implementation, contact the domain's registrar and confirm the `DS` record matches what the authoritative DNS provider has specified.
-If Cloudflare is the authoritative DNS provider, follow the instructions for [configuring DNSSEC with Cloudflare](/dns/dnssec/).
+If Khulnasoft is the authoritative DNS provider, follow the instructions for [configuring DNSSEC with Khulnasoft](/dns/dnssec/).